 A certain segment of the fanbase believes that Arturo was substituted byhis own alternate.
 The episode that this happens in allows for that interpretation as Arturo's villainous duplicate tries to replace him so he can escape his own world and just before they slide they are having a classic "which is the real one?" battle, and after the slide the Arturo who was left behind gives a quiet, "Oh, my God."
 Worse yet, Series creator Tracy Torme has tormented fans by saying that he knows which Arturo made the jump, but will never reveal it.

 Done by necessity quite a lot on gentle old dears' British comedy Last of the Summer Wine, as elderly cast members die off with inconvenient regularity.
-(Currently only one member of the original central trio is still alive).
+(The last member of the original regular cast, Peter Sallis, died in 2017 at the age of ninety-six, seven years after the show was finally cancelled.)

 Done on 'Allo 'Allo! when Mimi and Captain Bertorelli appeared as substitutes for Maria and the German Captain Hans respectively — in particular, Mimi was at least as short as Maria and both had fiery tempers.
 It allowed them to continue the gag of Mimi/Maria having to get a stool to stand on in order to hug René.
 Later, Monsieur Leclerc was replaced by his twin brother after the original actor died.
 Captain Bertorelli and the second Leclerc were then replaced in a The Other Darrin manner.